-Ryan Reynolds is an absolute heart-throb and the star of several popular movies.
+Ryan Reynolds is an absolute heartthrob and the star of several popular movies.
 His work has served to further the fame of the well-known characters he plays as well as enhance his own renown.
-The great success he’s had in his many roles is much thanks to his lean, well-built physique as much as to his acting skills.
-For many, it’s the opportunity to drool over Reynolds’ good looks that draws them in to buy that next or Blu-Ray DVD.
+The great success he’s had in his many roles is many thanks to his lean, well-built physique as much as to his acting skills.
+For many, it’s the opportunity to drool over Reynolds’ good looks that draws them into the theater.
 Deadpool and Deadpool 2 are two films in which Reynolds not only starred but served as screenwriter and produced.
 These definitely gave fans a good glance at that hot bod.

 Indeed, Reynolds’ success on the silver screen may be difficult to emulate, as Deadpool 2 grossed an impressive $125 million its opening weekend, outdoing Avengers: Infinity War, but his success in fitness is open to anyone who dares try.
 They can get busy building a better body and may succeed in getting ripped like Reynolds.

 Reynolds has always appeared fit, even back in Van Wilder, which was his first serious movie appearance.
 His physique was nevertheless nothing back then compared to what it became by the time of Blade Trinity.
 He took his toned body to a whole new level, especially for that role.
 It follows that adapting to a healthy eating pattern for his various transformations was not a big deal.
 Reynolds did work with a series of professional trainers and nutritionists to prepare for his big roles.
 Nutritionists went as far as to cook his meals for him.
 But he clearly mastered the right eating habits before his fame and his muscles grew so tough.